Report Overview

 Market Drivers

-• Strategic Location Along Global Shipping Corridor: Geographic positioning defines LNG bunkering demand in Malaysia.
-Demand is increasing as over 100,000 vessels transit annually through the Strait of Malacca, creating consistent refueling requirements.
+Strategic Location Along Global Shipping Corridor: Geographic positioning determines the demand of LNG bunkering in Malaysia.
+Demand is growing because more than 100,000 ships pass through the Strait of Malacca each year, and this results in steady demands of refueling.

 Market Restraints and Opportunities